thecppzoo/metatools/design/Converting-Runtime-To-Compile-Time.md

 # Converting runtime values to compile time values, "meta-switch"

+## This document explains the work done in [`Instantiator.h`](https://github.com/thecppzoo/metatools/blob/master/inc/meta/Instantiator.h)

 There are many use cases of decoding data from an input stream, where one gets a type switch field, something like the message type id in market data messages, or the opcode in a processor emulator.
 Using that type switch, it is possible to jump into the appropriate function that will take care of the data.

 Whenever implementing these things manually, one uses the core language feature of a `switch`.
-The explanations will use the following example:
+The explanations will use the following example, inspired by the processing of financial market data, a subject matter I presented at [CPPCon last year](https://www.youtube.com/watch?v=z6fo90R8q5U), [code](https://github.com/thecppzoo/cppcon2016)

 ```c++
 switch(messageId) {